Selected publications, conference papers, handouts etc

 arrowup William Freeman Daniell (1817-1865) (external links)

-WF Daniell was an English army surgeon and botanist, and was instrumental in bringing Calabar beans from West Africa to pharmacologists in Edinburgh, who discovered their physostigmine content.
+WF Daniell (English army surgeon and botanist) was instrumental in bringing Calabar beans from West Africa to pharmacologists in Edinburgh, who discovered their physostigmine content.
 Edinburgh physicians then went on to show that physostigmine was the first anticholinergic.
 Several plants have been named after Daniell.

 I became interested in WF Daniell in 1979 while I was a post-fellowship SHO at Alder Hey Childrens Hospital (Liverpool).
 In the process of preparing a clinical case presentation relating to the use of physostigmine for the reversal of central cholinergic overdose, I became interested in the early botanical and pharmaceutical history of physostigmine, and how WF Daniell was instrumental in bringing it to the notice of pharmacologists in the 1840s.